How to: create a wiki with Drupal

 There is often this request: I want to be able to categorize my wiki pages into a hierarchy.
 Well, with Drupal core's book module, you can do just that!
 First, enable the book module.
 Then, go to the admin/content/types page to view your content types.
 Delete any content types you don't want.
 Then, rename the "Book page" content type to "Wiki page" or something similar.
 Also, in the "workflow" fieldset, make sure to check the "create new revision" checkbox.
 This will make it so that, by default, every edit of a page is done in a revision.

-2. Step 2: Install the wikitools module.
+2. Step 2: Install the .

-The wikitools module is an essential for all Drupal wikis.
+The is an essential for all Drupal wikis.
 From deletion protection, to move protection, to ensuring that there is only one page for each title, wikitools is the future of Drupal wikis.
 Install it, and then configure the settings on the admin page to fit into your idea of how your wiki should work.

 3. Step 3: Create a wiki-style filter.